livecode/livecode/docs/contributing_to_docs.md

 `git push`

-Navigate to your fork on the Git website, https://github.com/<user name>/livecode/
+Navigate to your fork on the Git website, https://github.com/"<your user name>"/livecode/

 You should see a link to the recently pushed branch, and an invitation to submit a pull request.
 Click this.